aliehs111/horiseonrefactor/README.md

 -Typos were fixed
 -Alts were added for images

-##Challenges and Opportunities
+## Challenges and Opportunities

 There was some code that was easy to fix and immediately noticeable.
 There was also a fair amount of trial and error when trying to change the classes on the tags to consolidate the CSS.
 I would have liked to consolidate more of the styling but on several attempts, I created other problems I was unable to solve.
 Each mistep was an opportuity to learn more about how the code works.
 I enjoyed the process and look forward to learning more.
 Github was by far the biggest distraction to completing the project sooner.

-##Credits
+## Sources/References

-I referred back to my prework modules and the git help page to confirm my git process was correct I referred to the first week class videos
+Prework modules and the git help page to confirm my git process was correct.
-I referred to w3schools for basic reference on the html and css structure
+First week class videos helped. w3schools website for basic reference on the html and css structure.